 Experienced gamblers know that a lower buy-in likely means better action for the house.
 That’s probably true but regardless, the lower buy-in potentially means more people can play for longer periods of time.
 A full craps table is always more fun to play at.

 This table at Harrah’s in Vegas can accommodate up to 10 people at a time, so that also lends toward a full experience.
 Additionally, Harrah’s has put chairs at the gaming positions at its table.
 Obviously, that promotes prolonged play as well.

 Perhaps the greatest value for players, though, is the electronic console takes all the guesswork out of wagers, clearly stating the odds and potential payout of each betting option.
 There’s also no need to worry about human error in payouts.

 So, when might this game become available at Harrah’s Casino Philadelphia?
 So far, Azure and Caesars seem to be “sitting out this roll” on sharing that information.

 Right now, whether PA craps players will get to roll at all is a matter of secrecy.
 Azure’s only statement on the games’ expansion in PA has been, that it “will continue to roll out its games across the multiple casino, casino-resort, and racetrack venues throughout Pennsylvania.”

 Caesars has been even more tight-lipped about any plans to make this game available at any of its other properties, much less specifically Harrah’s Philadelphia.
 Direct inquiries to this effect have gone unanswered.

-If and when Caesars does make the craps variant available in PA, it will be worthwhile to use the Caesars online casino promo code to sign-up and play the game.
+If and when Caesars does make the craps variant available in PA, it will be worthwhile to use the Caesars Casino promo code to sign-up and play the game.
 It’s definitely a new take on a game that casino regulars have been playing the same way for decades.